 How the visit works

-The crossing is made by walking from one side of the bridge to the other, with stops along the way for photos.
+The crossing is made by walking from one side to the other, with stops for photos along the way.

 How long to spend